 Accidental death benefit: Over 50s life insurance includes an accidental death benefit, which means if you die because of an accident during the waiting period, the full payout will still be made.
 Some insurers go a step further, offering double or even triple the cover amount if death is caused by an accident.
 It's worth checking how generous each provider is with this benefit.

 Premium ceasing age: Most over-50s life insurance policies specify an age at which you will stop paying premiums.
 This is typically when you reach 90 or 95, or after a fixed period, such as 30 years of continuous payments, whichever comes first.
 However, not all insurers offer this type of structure.
 Some policies require you to keep paying premiums indefinitely, right up until you pass away.
 This can make your cover much more expensive over the long term, especially if you live well into your 90s or beyond.
-The good news is that all the providers featured in our top 10 have a built-in premium stop date, so you won’t be left paying premiums for life.
+The good news is that all the top 10 over 50s life providers in our guide have a built-in premium stop date, so you won’t be left paying premiums for life.

 Funeral benefit option: Some over 50s life insurance policies offer a funeral benefit option, which allows your payout to be paid directly to a specified funeral provider when you pass away.
 In return, the provider will contribute an additional amount, typically a few hundred pounds, towards your funeral costs.
 This can ease the financial burden on your loved ones and ensure your payout goes towards covering funeral expenses.
 It’s worth checking if this option is included automatically or if you need to opt in.